maharshmellow/pymarc/README.md

+### MY MODIFICATIONS
+- made it run properly with cp1252 encoding for use with the Can Link Project

 ```
  _ __  _   _ _ __ ___   __ _ _ __ ___
 | '_ \| | | | '_ ` _ \ / _` | '__/ __|